sergiog23/YoutubeSearchClassify/README.md

 NLTK, pandas,numpy,flask

 Files:\
-**Search.py**: In this file we declare the class YoutubeVideoSearch where I implement Tf-idf and perform Search.\
+**Search.py**: In this file we declare the class AppDataMining where I implement Tf-idf and perform Search.\
 **Classifier.py**: In this file I implement the Naive Bayes classifer\
-**app.py**:In this file serves as the entry point to the web application we get the user's query score it against the tf-idf scores.
+**app.py**:In this file serves as the entry point to the web application we get the user's query and score it against the tf-idf scores.